drumee/docker-hosted/README.md

 ## Prerequisite
 ### Settings
 - A maiden Internet domain name
+- Control Access to your DNS zone
-- Control Access to GLU DNS of the Internet domain
+- Control Access to your GLU DNS
 - At least one Public IP addresses, IPV4 and/or IPV6
 - Docker Engine version 20 or higher